Commonwealth Equity Services LLC Has $7.19 Million Stock Position in Prologis, Inc. (NYSE:PLD)

 Commonwealth Equity Services LLC boosted its position in Prologis, Inc. (NYSE:PLD) by 5.8% in the 2nd quarter, according to its most recent filing with the SEC.
 The fund owned 60,123 shares of the real estate investment trust’s stock after purchasing an additional 3,297 shares during the period.
 Commonwealth Equity Services LLC’s holdings in Prologis were worth $7,186,000 as of its most recent filing with the SEC.

-Several equities research analysts have issued reports on PLD shares.
-Deutsche Bank Aktiengesellschaft raised their price objective on shares of Prologis from $126.00 to $150.00 and gave the stock a “buy” rating in a research report on Wednesday, August 18th.
-The Goldman Sachs Group raised their price objective on shares of Prologis from $148.00 to $166.00 and gave the stock a “buy” rating in a research report on Thursday, September 16th.
-Royal Bank of Canada raised their price objective on shares of Prologis from $130.00 to $144.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 3rd.
-Robert W. Baird raised their price objective on shares of Prologis from $108.00 to $124.00 and gave the stock a “neutral” rating in a research report on Tuesday, July 20th.
-Finally, Wells Fargo & Company lifted their price target on shares of Prologis from $135.00 to $140.00 and gave the company an “overweight” rating in a research report on Thursday, July 29th.
-Two analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company.
-Based on data from MarketBeat.com, Prologis presently has an average rating of “Buy” and an average target price of $137.13.
+PLD has been the subject of a number of analyst reports.
+Raymond James lifted their price target on shares of Prologis from $138.00 to $143.00 and gave the company a “strong-buy” rating in a research report on Wednesday, July 21st.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Prologis from $126.00 to $150.00 and gave the company a “buy” rating in a research report on Wednesday, August 18th.
+Wells Fargo & Company lifted their price objective on shares of Prologis from $135.00 to $140.00 and gave the company an “overweight” rating in a research note on Thursday, July 29th.
+Robert W. Baird lifted their price objective on shares of Prologis from $108.00 to $124.00 and gave the company a “neutral” rating in a research note on Tuesday, July 20th.
+Finally, BMO Capital Markets lifted their price objective on shares of Prologis from $130.00 to $140.00 and gave the company an “outperform” rating in a research note on Monday, July 26th.
+Two investment analysts have rated the stock with a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, Prologis presently has a consensus rating of “Buy” and a consensus target price of $137.13.

-Prologis (NYSE:PLD) last issued its quarterly earnings results on Sunday, July 18th.
-The real estate investment trust reported $0.81 EPS for the quarter, topping analysts’ consensus estimates of $0.44 by $0.37.
-The company had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.02 billion.
+Prologis (NYSE:PLD) last announced its quarterly earnings data on Sunday, July 18th.
+The real estate investment trust reported $0.81 earnings per share for the quarter, beating the consensus estimate of $0.44 by $0.37.
 Prologis had a net margin of 34.54% and a return on equity of 4.27%.
-Prologis’s revenue was up 21.8% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.11 earnings per share.
-Sell-side analysts forecast that Prologis, Inc. will post 4.07 EPS for the current year.
+The firm had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.02 billion.
+During the same quarter in the prior year, the business earned $1.11 earnings per share.
+The business’s quarterly revenue was up 21.8% compared to the same quarter last year.
+Research analysts expect that Prologis, Inc. will post 4.07 earnings per share for the current year.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
 Stockholders of record on Friday, September 17th will be issued a dividend of $0.63 per share.
 The ex-dividend date of this dividend is Thursday, September 16th.
 This represents a $2.52 annualized dividend and a dividend yield of 1.99%.
 Prologis’s dividend payout ratio is currently 66.32%.